BrilliantPlugins/wp-geometa/README.md

 Todo
 ----
- * Populate geo tables on activation with any existing geojson values
  * Where do errors go / who sees them?
 Eg. inside added_meta callback
  * Replace geoPHP with something small and focused.
 All we're using it for is GeoJSON to WKT conversion.
  * Patch dbDelta to handle spatial indexes in CREATE TABLE statements